AakashRajputt/AakashRajputt/README.md

 ---

 ## 🎯 About Me

-I'm a passionate **Frontend Developer** and final-year B.Tech CSE (IoT) student who loves building **responsive and interactive web applications**.
-From crafting clean UI components to solving DSA challenges, I thrive on turning ideas into polished digital experiences.
+🎓 Final-year B.Tech CSE (IoT) student

+💻 Passionate about **Frontend Development**

+⚡ Love building responsive and interactive web apps

 When I'm not coding, you'll find me sharpening my **problem-solving skills** on LeetCode or exploring new frontend technologies 💡